Gex (series): Gex 3: Deep Cover Gecko (1999)

-Cancelled Projects
+Cancelled projects

 A fourth Gex entry was in development for the PlayStation 2 and GameCube, but was canceled due to lack of interest from Eidos Interactive.
 Many of the ideas and aspects were later used for Whiplash for the PS2 with only concept art existing of the Gex 4 idea.

-An unreleased prototype for a cancelled 2001 game referred to as Gex Jr. was leaked online for the PS1 in April 2022.
+An unreleased PS1 prototype demo for a cancelled 2001 game referred to as Gex Jr. was leaked online in April 2022.